 “A David Accam on the open market is significantly higher than what we paid today,” Curtin said.
-“I can tell you with confidence if we shopped around for someone of David’s quality and production, we’d spend a heck a lot more money than we did today.”
+“I can tell you with confidence if we shopped around for someone of David’s quality and production, we’d spend a heck of a lot more money than we did today.”

 Accam will likely start on one of the wings opposite fellow burner Fafa Picault with leading scorer C.J.
 Sapong up top.
 That still leaves a hole in attacking midfield that the Union need to round out their offense — a position which Curtin and sporting director Earnie Stewart said the club is still searching for.